aws-samples/aws-hpc-tutorials/content/06-nice-dcv/pcluster/04-connect-dcv.md

 If you have the application, run it.
 You should see this:
 ![DCV Connect](/images/nice-dcv/Connect-DCV-ViewGL.png)

-If the application is not available, go back to your Cloud9 environment and paste the following command in your terminal:
+If the application is not available, go back to your Cloud9 environment and paste the following command in your terminal to connect to the master of your cluster:

 ```bash
 pcluster ssh my-dcv-cluster -i ~/.ssh/lab-dcv-key